In the Courtroom

 Cherokee County requiring SSN, employment information and taking longer than 60 days.

-(The county decided to stop requesting SSN and employment information, purge its records of GCO member’s information and pay our legal costs)
+(The county decided to stop requesting SSN and employment information, purge its records of GCO member’s SSN and pay our legal costs)

 Puckett v.
 Powell